 So if the purpose is to keep people knowledgeable or comfortable with the fact that a movie theater exists, do it.

-But you really that's not a long-term business that's gonna be viable.
+But that's not a long-term business that's going to be viable.

-You're gonna have to ultimately uh allow people to come in and feel safe about it, and you're gonna want technology that are safe, don't hurt people, but do hurt the virus to be part of that solution.
+And you're going to want technology that are safe, don't hurt people, but do hurt the virus to be part of that solution.

-I mentioned that I did go Friday and I got the um antibody test.
+I mentioned that I did go Friday and I got the antibody test.

-And I w uh and uh first of if there was any kind of line, I was not gonna go in.
+First, if there was any kind of line, I was not going to go in.

-I didn't uh I I've told you I didn't go anywhere earlier because I didn't want to take a test away from somebody that really needed it.
+I've told you, I didn't go anywhere earlier because I didn't want to take a test away from somebody that really needed it.

-Why two things that I've been able to put together by talking to manufacturers uh of the testing of the of the numerous iterations of testing and government people, they're convinced in sixty days everybody can that wants a test can have one.
+Two things that I've been able to put together by talking to manufacturers of the testing, of the numerous iterations of testing, and government people, they're convinced in 60 days, everybody that wants a test can have one.

 Between that and how these models have been so inaccurate, how far does that go towards our ultimate goal, which is to open the country fully and safely?

-Well, I I'm not the biggest fan of the antibody tests.
+Well, I'm not the biggest fan of the antibody tests.

-Folks are touching the lives of a lot of others, healthcare workers, etc.
+Folks who are touching the lives of a lot of others, healthcare workers, et cetera.

-My part of my problem has been, I don't know if you saw this, but uh the the FDA now is demanding that that antibody makers within ten days report their accuracy.
+Part of my problem has been, I don't know if you saw this, but the FDA now is demanding that antibody makers within 10 days report their accuracy.

 They validate that you're really as good as you say you are.

-And that's kind of creating issues because if you're trying to make an argument that three percent of the population has antibodies and the accuracy of the test is within three percent, that means you're anywhere between zero and six percent accurate.
+And that's kind of creating issues because if you're trying to make an argument that 3% of the population has antibodies and the accuracy of the test is within 3%, that means you're anywhere between 0% and 6% accurate.

 Well, you know, that's not very good.